mbta009/HFL-Energy/README.md

   <h1 align="center">Federated Learning Framework for Energy Usage of Clients Analysis</h1>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    "An awesome simulation tool to jumpstart your optimization algorithms for analyzing clients' energy usage in federated learning!"
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />